ffiondavies/Datacamp/CourseOutline.md

 Chapter 3: Improving efficiency
 ------------------------------------------------

+Lesson 3.1
-1. Learner will be able to create and import functions
+1. Learner will be able to create functions and import modules

+Lesson 3.2
 2. Learner will be able to use functions to improve efficiency of code

+Lesson 3.3
 3. Learner will be able to use methods to improve efficiency of code

+Lesson 3.4
 4. Learner will be able to import and apply packages to improve efficiency of code